top of page

 • Deed execution documents

-• Transfer disclosures (when sworn)
+• Certain disclosures (when sworn)

-These documents help ensure clear title transfer.
+These ensure proper title transfer.

 5. Buyer Documents